Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 So you need a representative cross-section of the ecosystem, as Diaz and Bent say, because you want to decentralize decisions made about Bitcoin, because Bitcoin is all about decentralization.

-Diaz has explicitly stated that, quote, there was no clear consensus on this, and therefore it should have never should have never, should have been never merged.
+Diaz has explicitly stated that, quote, there was no clear consensus on this, and therefore it should have never, should have never, should have been never merged.

 Sorry, that's a bit awkward.

-He said there was no clear consensus on this, and therefore it should have been never merged, adding that while some dev supported it, vocal opposition from node operators, educators, and users was dismissed.
+He said there was no clear consensus on this, and therefore it should have been never merged, adding that while some devs supported it, vocal opposition from node operators, educators, and users was dismissed.

-They cite historical changes such as the SegWit upgrade in 2017, as it required extensive signaling from miners and users via BIP 9 activation, ensuring buy-in so you can do a vote pretty easily.
+They cite historical changes such as the SegWit upgrade in 2017, as it required extensive signaling from miners and users via BIP9 activation, ensuring buy-in so you can do a vote pretty easily.

 They also note that opposition to this upgrade wasn't a fringe element.

-All right, let me just uh Let me just double check here in case I got something wrong.
+Let me just double check here in case I got something wrong.

 All right.